-Award winning, contemporary Australian Artist Meredith Howse draws inspiration from the world around us.
-Meredith finds beauty and drama in natural landscapes.
+Award winning, Australian artist Meredith Howse draws inspiration from the beauty of landscape.

 A finalist in the Queensland Figurative Art Prize, Maritime Art Prize, Lethbridge 10,000, Milburn Art Awards, Art Lovers Australia Art Prize, Clayton Utz Art Awards, Brisbane Rotary Spectacular and The Doyles.
 She is an acclaimed artist having received awards at the Gold Coast Show, Wallamba District Show, The Great Lakes Art Awards, Petrie Terrace Gallery Exhibitions and Aspects at Goondiwindi.
 Meredith became a best selling artist on Bluethumb in 2020 and featured on The Block 2021 as an Art Lovers Australia established artist.

 Meredith inaugurated and co-curated the Tower Art Show, in Ashgrove, bringing together local artists.

 As a Last Seen 2023 model, Dr Jeff Usher is also composing his own piece, celebrating the joy arising from his memory of vivid colours, especially green.